Jeeves and the Hard-boiled Egg: Plot

 Bertie has grown a moustache, despite disapproval from Jeeves.
 Bertie's friend Francis "Bicky" Bickersteth comes to Bertie in search of advice.
 Bertie asks Jeeves to help.
-Doubtful, Bicky tells Bertie that the manner is private, but Bertie says that Jeeves probably already knows all about it anyway, and indeed he does: Bicky is in a dilemma since his uncle, the miserly Duke of Chiswick, who gives Bicky an allowance on the condition that Bicky improve himself financially, has decided to visit Bicky.
+Doubtful, Bicky tells Bertie that the matter is private, but Bertie says that Jeeves probably already knows all about it anyway, and indeed he does: Bicky is in a dilemma since his uncle, the miserly Duke of Chiswick, who gives Bicky an allowance on the condition that Bicky improve himself financially, has decided to visit Bicky.
 Bicky, wishing to remain in New York, has been lying to his uncle about finding a business opportunity in the city.

 Jeeves proposes that Bertie lend his flat to Bicky so that Bicky can pretend he owns a nice flat.
 Jeeves will pretend to be Bicky's valet.
 Bertie will remain as Bicky's guest, and Chiswick will have the second spare bedroom.
 After making a fuss over cab fare, Chiswick arrives, meeting Bertie and Jeeves.
 He is impressed by his nephew's flat.
 Bertie leaves to a club, meeting Bicky on the way out.
 Later, Bertie returns, and Jeeves tells him Bicky and his uncle have gone out.
 Some trouble has arisen: Chiswick, believing Bicky is now successful, is going to cancel his allowance.

 Bicky comes up with a plan: starting a chicken-farm.
 Bertie wants to lend him the money to start one, but Bicky does not borrow money from friends.
 Jeeves suggests that Bicky could get the money from Americans who would pay to shake hands with His Grace.
 Jeeves manages to make a deal with a convention of 87 gentlemen from Birdsburg, Missouri; they will each shake Chiswick's hand and pay a total of one hundred and fifty dollars afterward.
 Bertie will secretly increase that sum to five hundred dollars.
 Bertie tells Bicky about the convention, and Bicky tells his uncle that some of his pals want to meet him.
 The gentlemen come, and things go smoothly until the Birdsburg men ask for a guarantee that Chiswick is really a duke, since they are paying money.
 Chiswick, who did not know about this payoff, rebukes them.
 The deal is off, and the Birdsburg men leave.

 Bicky admits the truth about the Birdsburg men and his financial status.
 His uncle is furious, and threatens to cut off all money to Bicky.
 Jeeves, however, suggests that Bicky could sell the story of this encounter with the Birdsburg convention to a newspaper.
 Chiswick, who has a horror of publicity, is browbeaten into offering Bicky a secretarial job back in London.
 Bicky negotiates for a high salary of five hundred pounds a year.
 They leave.
 Impressed by Jeeves, Bertie tells him to fetch his shaving things and shave off his moustache.
 Jeeves, deeply moved, thanks him.